objectbox/objectbox-java-generator/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Note that this license applies to the code in this repository only.
+The build tools in this repository are not distributed with your application.
+So their copyleft license has no impact on how you distribute your application.
 See our website on details about all [licenses for ObjectBox components](https://objectbox.io/faq/#license-pricing).